 At a time when dictators regularly employ the latest technology to plunder their nations–wiring ill-gotten gains to offshore accounts, buying lavish properties far from their countrymen’s eyes, using family and friends to skim a percentage off government contracts–we believe that the only effective challenge to that corruption is through a similarly global effort, uniting the observations and experiences of citizens the world over with the most solid journalistic skills.

-With initial backing from a major philanthropic foundation, we are building a multiplatform site where sources can submit—anonymously, if necessary—news tips and evidence of corruption.
-These will become the raw material for stories to be reported and written by our professional journalists, and presented in hard-hitting news reports available to a worldwide audience.
-Where feasible, our 100 reporters will work hand-inhand with citizen journalists, sharing bylines and payment.
-Such partnerships will provide invaluable on-the-job experience, and raise the level of citizen reporting in countries lacking in formal journalism education.
-Our cadre of professional reporters may also initiate stories independently, and tap our network of grass roots supporters for assistance.
+With initial backing from The Ford Foundation, we have built a platform for domestic and international reporting around a towering global issue, where sources can submit–anonymously, if necessary–news tips and evidence of corruption.
+These become the raw material for stories to be reported and written by our professional journalists, and presented in hard-hitting news reports available to a worldwide audience.

 Our mission is to cover corruption of all sorts, from the pervasive bribery that raises the cost of ordinary government services, to extortion, to the sweetheart contracts that perpetuate poverty and strangle competition.